OZGrav/meerpipe/README.md

 This would process all observations of PSR J1535-5848 from the month of August 2022 through the TPA pipeline configuration, using the OzStar SLURM HPC queue system, but only if they had not been previously processed.
 If you wish to overwrite the results of previous processings, do not use the `-unprocessed` flag.

-Note that the code can still be run in the same way as the "main" branch, without using `db_specified_launcher.py` and without turning on any of the PSRDB functionality.
+**Note:** The "forDB" code can still be run in the same way as the "main" branch, without using `db_specified_launcher.py` and without turning on any of the PSRDB functionality.
 Launched jobs will not be checked against PSRDB for correctness, results will not be written to PSRDB and the user will need to specify their own configuration file.
+This may be beneficial, as the "forDB" branch contains a number of minor bugfixes and quality of life improvements not yet migrated to the "main" branch.
 For further details, refer to the README file from the "main" branch.

 ## Further information